-We are very much looking forward to you joining us in September 2023.
+We are very much looking forward to you joining us.
 You're joining us at a very exciting time for our school!

 Here you will find all the information you need to ensure you will get off to a flying start!

 In Year Admissions

 We occasionally have spaces in other year groups outside the main admissions process.